Call Centers: Work-At-Home Jobs in Canada

 These virtual call centers hire agents in Canada.

 This Canadian market research company, based in Edmonton, Alberta, employs home call center agents (from Canada only) to perform surveys.
-Bilingual in French or Spanish is an asset.
-Paid training and a set wage.
-Must be able to work during these hours: Monday through Friday, 3 p.m. - 10 p.m.
+Being bilingual in French or Spanish is an asset.
+Advanis provides paid training and a set wage.
+You must be able to work during these hours: Monday through Friday, 3 p.m. - 10 p.m.
 MT (5 p.m. - 12 a.m.
 ET) and Saturday, 10 a.m. - 5 p.m.
 MT (12 p.m. - 7 p.m.
 ET).

-With work at home employees in most U.S. States, Canada, and the United Kingdom, the Cincinnati-based company employs virtual call center agents to receive incoming calls and provide services, which may include customer service, sales or technical support.
+With work-at-home employees in most U.S. States, Canada, and the United Kingdom, the Cincinnati-based company employs virtual call center agents to receive incoming calls and provide services.
+These may include customer service, sales, or technical support.
 Convergys offers paid training and benefits.
-Their schedules ranging from 16 to 40 hours per week available.
+Their schedules range from 16 to 40 hours per week.

-Canadian energy retailers contract work-at-home agents to take inbound customer service calls for its furnace, water heater and air conditioning divisions.
-These agents work part-time, managing account inquiries, sell products and services.
-The job pays an hourly rate of $11 per hour with sales bonuses of 3 percent.
+Canadian energy retailers contract work-at-home agents to take inbound customer service calls for its furnace, water heater, and air conditioning divisions.
+These agents work part-time, managing account inquiries and selling products and services.
+The job pays a rate of $11 per hour with sales bonuses of 3%.
 Jobs are hired through ContractXchange, which charges fees for training courses.

-The parent company of Alamo, Enterprise and National Car Rental recruits full-time call center living in agents in Ontario and New Brunswick.
+The parent company of Alamo, Enterprise, and National Car Rental recruits full-time call center agents living in Ontario and New Brunswick.
 Applicants need to live in specific cities in these provinces.
-French and Spanish agents need.
+French- and Spanish-speaking agents needed.

-GE hires as "client services representatives" to review and analyze credit applications and credit bureau information, communicate credit decisions and provide support for customer application issues.
+General Electric hires "client services representatives" to review and analyze credit applications and credit bureau information, communicate credit decisions, and provide support for customer application issues.
 Most of GE Financial's call center jobs are office-based but when it is hiring for home-based jobs they will be listed in its jobs database.
-Bilingual French and Spanish CSRs often needed.
-Benefits include health, vision and disability.
+Bilingual French and Spanish CSRs are often needed.
+Benefits include health, vision, and disability.

-Company employs work-at-home call center agents in the U.S. and Canada to take in-bound customer service and sales calls.
-Agents are paid an hourly rate and training is paid.
+This company employs work-at-home call center agents in the U.S. and Canada to take inbound customer service and sales calls.
+Agents are paid an hourly rate, and training is paid.
 Applicants must pass a background check, but unlike in the U.S., there is no charge to Canadian applicants for this.
-Bilingual French skills a plus.
+Bilingual French skills are a plus.

-Call center company hires virtual agents in Alberta, British Columbia, Manitoba, Saskatchewan, Nova Scotia, New Brunswick, Newfoundland and Labrador, Prince Edward Island, Yukon and Nunavut.
+This global call center firm hires virtual agents in Alberta, British Columbia, Manitoba, Saskatchewan, Nova Scotia, New Brunswick, Newfoundland and Labrador, Prince Edward Island, Yukon, and Nunavut.

-Work at home call center employees take incoming calls from customers across the US and Canada.
-Canadian jobs may require bilingual French/English skills.
-Representatives answer general questions, take reservation and/or provide roadside assistance.
-Paid training.
-Search "work from home" in company's job database.
+Home call center employees take incoming calls from customers across the U.S. and Canada.
+Canadian jobs may require bilingual French and English skills.
+Representatives answer general questions, take reservations, and provide roadside assistance.
+Training is paid.
+Search "work from home" in the company's job database.
 These are part-time and temporary positions.
-Applicants must be available to work one weekend day each week and holidays.
+Applicants must be available to work holidays along with one weekend day each week.